rust-lang/book/src/ch03-01-variables-and-mutability.md

 But mutability can be very useful, and can make code more convenient to write.
-Although variables are immutable by default, you can make them mutable by adding `mut` in front of the variable name as you did in [Chapter 2][storing-values-with-variables]<!-- ignore -->.
+Although variables are immutable by default, you can make them mutable by adding `mut` before the variable name as you did in [Chapter 2][storing-values-with-variables]<!-- ignore -->.
 Adding `mut` also conveys intent to future readers of the code by indicating that other parts of the code will be changing this variable’s value.